is the founder/director of both The Actors’ Workshop and theatre

 Opera and Glyndebourne Festival opera, before moving into West End

 musicals.
-Roles include Fantine in Les Mis, Jenny Lind in Barnum and
+Roles include Fantine in Les Mis, Emma in the world premiere

 As a writer, she specialises in the documentary arena: she has written